sulu/web-twig/docs/component.md

 ### Handling ESI

-As ESI are own sub request which does not know about the main request ESI need to be handled special.
+An ESI request is a separate sub request that does not know anything about the main request.
+To prevent conflicts, components need to be handled differently inside of ESI requests.
-So if you want to use `web-js` components inside ESI you need to add the following to your `base.html.twig`.
+If you want to use a `web-js` component inside of a ESI request, you need to add the following to your `base.html.twig`:

 ```twig
 <head>